-Connect Transit is more reliant on federal funds, using up to three times as much federal money, expressed as a percentage of total funding.
+Connect Transit is more reliant on federal funds, using up to three times as much federal money than peer and regional transit agencies, expressed as a percentage of total funding.
 In contrast, Connect Transit receives only 8 percent of its funding from local sources.